prashanth-nani/sentiment-analysis/README.md

-## Snapdeal Review Grabber
+## Snapdeal Crawler

 #### Features:
 * Option to choose a proxy connection
 * Works with authenticated proxy
 * Fetches all the reviews of ALL the mobile phones available
 * Record logs to capture errors
-* Manages directories by itself (Automatic cleaning up of files when execution starts)
+* Manages directories by itself (Automatic cleaning up of files when execution starts)u
-* Well documented with comments

 #### Requirements:
 * Python 3.4+